Emanon42/ct-19-20/desc/part2/README.md

 ## 6. Checking assignments

-Finally, your last task will consist in checking that the left hand side expression of an assignment statement is one of the following: VarExpr, FieldAccessExpr, ArrayAccessExpr or ValuteAtExpr.
+Finally, your last task will consist in checking that the left hand side expression of an assignment statement is one of the following: VarExpr, FieldAccessExpr, ArrayAccessExpr or ValueAtExpr.
 For instance the following code is legal:
 ```C
 int i;